 They called me (the call was less than three minutes), emailed over a few forms I could fill out online, and we were done!

-As you can see in this super easy to understand chart, 100% of eligible medicals bills will be covered, up to $1,000,00.
-Since our average spend on doctors visit in the past three years of marriage has been $0, we figured that sounded like a pretty good deal.
+100% of eligible medicals bills will be covered, up to $1,000,00o.
+Since our average spend on doctor visits in our marriage were exactly $0, we figured that sounded like a pretty good deal.

-If you want to hear more about other full-timers’ experiences with health insurance, here’s a few more articles to read:
+If you want to hear more about other full-timers’ experiences with health insurance, here are a few more articles to read: